 The Product Owner: The person representing the company.

 The Scrum Master: The person defining three ceremonies, comprising of Sprint Planning, Daily Scrum and Sprint Retrospection.
-This certain person is referred as a team facilitator instead of a team leader or a project manager.
+This certain person is referred to as a team facilitator instead of a team leader or a project manager.

 The Scrum Team: This team looks after the development of the project.